LouisCE/warrior-path/README.md

 - Bootstrap 5 (via CDN)
 - Git and GitHub for version control and deployment

+## Responsive Design Strategy

+The website was built mobile-first, ensuring usability across a wide range of devices.
+I used Bootstrap 5’s responsive grid system in combination with custom CSS media queries to handle layout adjustments.
+The navigation bar becomes a collapsible menu on small screens, and content sections stack vertically to prioritize readability.

+Testing across device emulators and real devices helped ensure layouts didn't break at key breakpoints (576px, 768px, 992px, 1200px).
+Particular care was taken to ensure:
+- Text remains legible without zooming.
+- Tap targets are large and well-spaced.
+- Visual hierarchy remains clear across screen sizes.

 ## Screenshots

 _Screenshots of each page and key feature will be included here._